Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Experience:

-• Intern, ABC Marketing Firm, Summer 2020
+• Internship, ABC Marketing Firm, Summer 2020

-• Achieved proficiency for Excel and PowerPoint
+• Achieved proficiency with Excel and PowerPoint

 • Volunteer, DEF Nonprofit, 2018-2020